- Your package may be stuck at customs because the import items are prohibited or because of incorrect paperwork

 - Easyship ensures all customs paperwork is completed and that your orders are delivered on time with the help of our shipping experts

-Having a shipment held at customs can destroy your customers buying experience and incur cost in terms of lost revenue, when either incoming or outgoing goods get stuck, but what is the best thing to do when your shipment is held at customs?
+Having a shipment held at customs can destroy your customers' buying experience and incur costs in terms of lost revenue when either incoming or outgoing goods get stuck, but what is the best thing to do when your shipment is held at customs?

 Contact your 3PL provider

 Your first action should be to contact whoever has shipped your goods.
 For numerous reasons, the shipper will often only talk to the seller about the shipment.
 Contact the seller, find out what is happening with the shipment and if they missed out on any of the important documentation required to smoothly move your shipment over the border.
 Your seller will be able to contact the shipper and get more information concerning your shipment and the problems faced.
 You should also make sure that you are given a tracking code from your seller, which will enable you to accurately track your package.
 The best way to do this is generally through the courier’s website, where you will be able to find out what is happening.
 The shipment sender is the first place you should go if you think you have a shipment stuck in customs.

 Ensure that your shipment is actually stuck in customs.
 Often express shippers like DHL or FedEx will be able to have customs clear your shipment.
 Generally, the best way to contact carriers is by phone, but beware, often carriers use premium-rate numbers which can quickly become expensive.
 Contacting the shipper will help you to identify if there is anything you can do to speed up your shipments time in customs.
 Make sure you have your tracking number on hand, as it will help you shipper locate your package.